 Neither of those two alternatives will work.
-The alternative of adjustment won't work because his masturbating to videos has always upset you, and will continue to upset you.
+The alternative of adjustment won't work because his masturbating to pornography has always upset you, and will continue to upset you.
 Do you really think that eventually you will get used to it?
 The truth is, you will continue to be upset until so many love units are withdrawn that you will not love him any more.
 It's already happening to you.
 You admit that you no longer feel like sharing yourself with him emotionally or physically.
 That's just the beginning.

 Regarding your second alternative, giving him whatever he wants whenever he has sex with you, that won't work either.
 His sexual activity with you must meet your standards of enjoyment, or you won't want to make love to him for long.
 Suppose he confesses to you that the only way he could have enjoyable sex with you is anal penetration.
 If you're like most women, you'd regret the day you took him away from his videos.

-The only reasonable solution to your problem is for your husband to abandon his offensive use of videos and any other forms of sex apart from you, and have sex with you in ways that are fulfilling for both of you.
+The only reasonable solution to your problem is for your husband to abandon his offensive use of pornography and any other forms of sex apart from you, and have sex with you in ways that are fulfilling for both of you.